top of page

 At a cost of 40 cents/child/day, Gary's Fund is providing funding to feed 45 chidren for the school year.
 Our donation covers the following:

-Transportation and fuel costs as fuel is prohibitively expensive, impacting the ability travel to purchase and deliver the food.
+• Transportation and fuel costs.
+Fuel is prohibitively expensive.
+Travel by car is needed to purchase and deliver the food.

 We have received a report that the children "enjoyed all the meals, eating with enthusiasm, especially waakye with eggs."